fabrylab/pyTFM/docs/addon_tutorial.rst

 ..
 Note::
     You can measure the beads diameter directly in clickpoints using another addon: The Measure Tool

-The "PIV overlap" mainly controls the resolution of the resulting displacement field and must be smaller then the "PIV window size" but at least half of the "PIV window size".
+The "PIV overlapp" mainly controls the resolution of the resulting displacement field and must be smaller then the "PIV window size" but at least half of the "PIV window size".
 You need a high resolution for analyzing stress.
 In this step the area of cells should at least contain 1000 pixels.
-However, if you are not calculating stresses, you can save a lot of calculation time by choosing a "PIV overlap" closer to half of the "PIV window size".
+However, if you are not calculating stresses, you can save a lot of calculation time by choosing a "PIV overlapp" closer to half of the "PIV window size".
 Especially, when you are trying out different window sizes, you can set the overlap to the smallest allowed value, which is half of the window size.

 For this tutorial you can keep all parameters at their default value.